I scratched out more of the light areas and defined certain areas.

 I added some color.

-He has orange markings on his face.
+She has orange markings on his face.

-Here is a detail on his face.
+Here is a detail on her face.

 I started the other night, to scratch out the light areas.